 Keywords:

-The evaluate the impact of pruning intensity and chemical applications on growth, yield and quality parameters of guava cv.
-Allahabad Safeda an experiment was carried out during May-October 2023 and 2024 in the Garden, Department of Fruit Science, C.S.A.
-University of Agriculture and Technology, Kanpur, India, using randomized block design with ten treatments including one as control viz., three pruning levels (20%, 40% and 60% of shoot) and combinations with calcium nitrate @ 1%, 2% and 3% and potassium nitrate @ 1.5%, 3% and 4.5%.
-Results revealed significant improvement in growth parameters with T9-Pruning of 40% shoot+ Ca(NO₃)₂ @ 2.0% having maximum plant height (7.17 m), trunk girth (29.44 cm), shoot length (22.83 cm) and shoot girth (7.87 mm).
-Flowering and fruit set parameters were also optimized in T9, with minimum days to flower bud initiation (22.33 days), days to first flower (23.67 days) and flowers drop per shoot (4.05).
-Treatment T9 also resulted highest fruit retention per shoot (8.96), fruit width (6.12 cm), fruit length (7.12 cm) and fruit weight (171.18 g).
-Yield improvements were evident in T9 with maximum yield per tree (45.34 kg) and per hectare (11.87 t/ha).
-Biochemical analysis showed superior quality of fruits in T9 resulted highest TSS (9.93°Brix), lowest acidity (0.16%), highest TSS: acid ratio (68.73), maximum vitamin C (235 mg/100g), highest total sugars (8.63 %) and maximum sugar: acid ratio (59.11).
+The present experiment was conducted during 2023 and 2024 at Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, Uttar Pradesh to evaluate the effect of pruning intensity and chemical applications on growth, yield and quality parameters of guava (Psidium guajava L.) cv.
+Allahabad Safeda under central Uttar Pradesh.
+The experiment was laid out in a randomized block design (RBD) having 10 treatments including one as control, viz. three pruning levels (20%, 40% and 60% of shoot) and combinations with calcium nitrate @1%, 2% and 3% and potassium nitrate @1.5%, 3% and 4.5%.
+Results revealeded significant improvement in growth parameters with T9, Pruning of 40% shoot + Ca(NO₃)₂ @2.0% having maximum plant height (7.17 m), trunk girth (29.44 cm), shoot length (22.83 cm) and shoot girth (7.87 mm).
+Flowering and fruit set parameters were also optimized in T9, with minimum days to flower bud initiation (22.33 days), days to first flower (23.67 days), flowers dropped/shoot (4.05) and no. of fruit set/ shoot (11.58).
+T9 also resulted highest fruit retention/shoot (8.96), fruit width (6.12 cm), fruit length (7.12 cm), fruit weight (171.18 g) and fruit volume (266.55 cm3).
+Yield improvements were evident in T9 with maximum yield/tree (45.34 kg) and per hectare (11.87 t/ha).
+Biochemical analysis showed superior quality of fruits in T9 resulted highest TSS (9.93°Brix), lowest titratable acidity (0.16%), highest TSS: acid ratio (68.73), maximum vitamin C (235 mg/100 g), highest total sugars (8.63%) and maximum sugar: acid ratio (59.11).
 These results highlighted the synergistic effect of pruning and calcium nitrate in enhancing vegetative growth, flowering, fruiting and quality attributes.
-This integrated approach offers the potential for optimizing guava production under sub-tropical conditions on north India.
+This integrated approach offers the potential for optimizing guava production under sub-tropical conditions in north India.

 Downloads